emilypondaven/Quest-Log/README.md

 # Features to add
+Deployment:
+- Render
+Backend:
+- Node.js with Express:
-- Add the cat walking at the bottom of the screen
+    - Saving a password at the start
+    - Storage of data (managed database) - MongoDB??
+Frontend:
+- React
+- To-do list:
     - Add navigation bar functionality
+    - Add button to choose between cat and dog animation

+Today:
+- Fix button to choose between cat and dog
+- Navigation functionality (create new page)